kamilrakowski/status-page/README.md

-Flashii Status Page
+status-page
 ===========

-Status page for the Flashii Status page located at http://status.flashii.net/
+Source of the Flashii Status page